 SPEED AND VELOCITY

 In the last sections, we have learned scalar and vector concepts.
 Beyond the definitions of these concepts, we will try to explain speed and velocity terms.
-As mentioned in the lastplane section distance and displacement are different terms.
+As mentioned in the last section distance and displacement are different terms.
 Distance is a scalar quantity and displacement is a vector quantity.
 In the same way, we can categorize speed and velocity.
 Speed is a scalar quantity with just concerning the magnitude and velocity is a vector quantity that must consider both magnitude and direction.

 SPEED